11/10/2018 by Lawrence Alexander | Thought Leadership

 Independent schools don’t have to be deeply endowed to do diversity well.
 Every school can find a way to be a welcoming, supportive, and diverse institution.
 Every school can create structures that support a diverse student body and develop a supportive, culturally educated faculty and staff.
 The key is to start somewhere.
 Start with someone.
 Start with doing something.
 Listen to the voices in your community.
 Form a choir of people committed to the work.
 Sing the song of equity and inclusion at your school.
 You’re bound to hit a few sour notes along the way but your school community will be a better place for the effort.

 Lawrence Alexander is a Consultant with Carney, Sandoe & Associates focused on diversity recruitment and consulting.
-He also currently serves as Director of College Counseling and Director of Diversity and Inclusion at The White Mountain School in New Hampshire.
+He is the former Director of College Counseling and Director of Diversity and Inclusion at The White Mountain School in New Hampshire.
 In addition to his work with the Search and Consulting Group, Alexander has helped organize CS&A’s annual FORUM/Diversity event.

 There are no comments on this blog entry.